hyundonk/aztf-telegram-connector/README.md

 - "telegram_chat_id": Telegram "chat_id" to which the alert will be sent

-- "telegram_api_key": Telegram "api_key" to authenticate when sending message to the chat room.
+- "telegram_api_key": Telegram "api_key" to authenticate when sending message to the chat room. (bot_key)